Guaranteed Acceptance Whole Life Insurance

-A lifetime of protection at a locked-in rate
+A lifetime of coverage at a locked-in rate

 Guaranteed Acceptance Whole Life is a whole life policy except you cannot be turned down for your health.
-When you pass, your family will receive a cash benefit to use toward mortgage payments or funeral expenses.
+When you pass, your family will receive a cash benefit they may choose to use toward mortgage payments or funeral expenses.
 Coverage will never decrease, and the policy cannot be canceled as long as payments are made.
-One rate over a lifetime of coverage leads to easier budgeting.
+One rate over a lifetime of coverage helps lead to easier budgeting.

 Different life insurance products can provide different advantages.
 Read more to find the one that works for you.